umbopepato/rollup-plugin-postcss-lit/README.md

 }
 ```

-Enjoy postcss processed styles in your LitElement components!
+Add PostCSSed stylesheets to your LitElement components:

 ```typescript
 import {customElement, LitElement, css} from 'lit-element';